-The corrosion of bare steel in soils varies significantly based on the type and location of the soil.
+The first step to estimating the performance of hot-dip galvanized steel in soil is to classify it.
 The corrosion rate of steel in soil can range from less than 20 microns per year in favorable conditions, to 200 microns per year or more in very aggressive soils.
-Thus, highly corrosive soils will dictate the need for a reliable corrosion protection system to ensure long-term protection.
-In numerous types of soils, hot-dip galvanizing can provide the necessary corrosion protection to extend the life of the steel by many years.
+Thus, highly corrosive soils will dictate the need for a reliable corrosion protection system, such as hot-dip galvanizing, to ensure long-term protection.